adriandelr/docs/md/101-sessions/html5.md

 Is the standard language used to create and structure web pages.
 It consists a series of elements that tell the browser how to display content.

+## Background

+HTML5 was developed to address the limitations of previous versions and to better support multimedia, graphics, and responsive design.
+It was first introduced in 2008 and became a W3C Recommendation in 2014.

+It brought significant improvements, such as new semantic elements, multimedia audio/video support, and APIs for offline storage and more dynamic web applications.

 ## Your First HTML

-Create a new folder named “HTML” and open it in [_VSCode_](https://code.visualstudio.com/).
+Create a new folder named **“HTML”** and open it in [_VSCode_](https://code.visualstudio.com/).
 Since the folder is empty, add a new file called index.html.
 This typically represents the homepage of a website.

 > To close the **Explorer** panel, press `CMD+B` on Mac or `CTRL+B` on Windows.